What is gonorrhea?

 Who can get gonorrhea?

 Anyone who is sexually active can get gonorrhea.
 Having unprotected sex (sex without a condom) increases the chance of getting gonorrhea.
-In Boston, women under 24 years of age have the highest rates of gonorrhea.
+In Boston, males between in 25-29 years of age have the highest rates of gonorrhea.

 You have a higher risk of infection if you:

-- Have sex without using a latex or polyurethane condom
+- Have sex without using a latex, nitrile or polyurethane condom

 - Have multiple sex partners